Huawei-APAC-Professional-Services/ucs-workshop/README.md

 ![DNSPolicy04](./images/007_DNS_007.png)
 ![DNSPolicy05](./images/007_DNS_008.png)

-11. Access the application with the alias to check if the traffic policy is taking effective, the result should be able to tell where the response comes from.
+11. Access the application with the alias to check if the traffic policy is taking effect, the result should be able to tell where the response comes from.
 ![CheckResult](./images/008_Check_001.png)

 12. Change the `Traffic Ratio` of the DNS policy to explore other options